jkoschma/genexplain-platform/docs/source/Microarrays.md

 ![](media/6d4b65421a9c3458afa0ab5ddf6d2d9c.png)

-The output folder and the structure of the individual tables, as well as the report, are similar to those described in 9.2.1.
+The output folder and the structure of the individual tables, as well as the report, are similar to those described Detect differentially expressed genes throught T-test.

 ### Detect differentially expressed genes with Limma

 This workflow is designed to find sets of up-regulated and down-regulated genes starting with the normalized table of your expression data.
-Please refer to section 4.2.1 for details on this particular analysis method.
+Please refer to method description to know about LIMMA.
 This workflow is designed for different experimental platforms (Affymetrix, Agilent and Illumina).